BoidCMS/boidcms.github.io/plugins/uninstall.md

-# How to Uninstall a plugin
+# How to Uninstall a Plugin

 Follow the steps below to uninstall a plugin in BoidCMS: